Housing for Karratha service workers

 4. Delivery and Packing of Goods

-4.2 Delivery of Goods must be achieved by the date and time for Delivery specified in the Purchase Order and if no date or time is specified, the Goods must be delivered promptly, expeditiously and with due diligence and without delay.
+4.2 Delivery of Goods must be achieved by the Date for Delivery and, if no date or time is specified, the Goods must be delivered promptly, expeditiously and with due diligence and without delay.

 4.3 Warambie can specify in writing a later time for Delivery.